UoMResearchIT/programming_with_python/_episodes/06-units_and_quantities.md

 from astropy import units as u
 ~~~
 {: .language-python}
-Importing as `u` is not necessary, but is a common shorthand for the module, and so we'll use it below.
+Importing as `u` is not necessary, but it is a common shorthand for this module, and so we'll use it below.

 ## Basics